nikhithachaluvadi/SA_Assignment_5_6_7/README.md

     Practical Group 17

-Team Members: Nikhitha Syamala Chaluvadi(M14614513), Sai Bhargavi Manchinella(M
+Team Members: Nikhitha Syamala Chaluvadi(M14614513), Sai Bhargavi Manchinella(M14555883)

   1. We estimated around 5 hours to do this project, and then it took around 6 hours to complete this project.
 The installations took more time and so took 6 hours.
 Otherwise spending 5 hours is a good estimate for this project.
   2. The Automation API hyperlink is a link that is used to refer to another document, method calls, or anything else - which is useful for quick access to code/data and saves time looking for where the code/logic is located.